Clawton Primary school's Safeguarding Statement

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with their parents/carers first unless we have reason to believe that this would be contrary to the child’s welfare.

-Further information on Safeguarding children in Devon can be found on the Devon and Torbay Safeguarding Children Boards website.
+Further information on Safeguarding children in Devon can be found on the Devon Safeguarding Children Boards website.

 “SelfieCop is a useful tool that can help parents safeguard their children’s online activities.”